pakiZBRG/advertisement/README.md

-### Webapp by which you can create an advertisement for selling your goods and services
+### Webapp by which you can create advertisements for selling your goods and services

 Web logic: